 - Any version of manifesting that doesn’t recognise the very real systemic inequities that create barriers for marginalised groups of people

-- Any implication that a person has ‘chosen’ their own abuse or bad circumstance because they decided to come into the body/life they have
+- The implication that a person has ‘chosen’ their own abuse or bad circumstance because they decided to come into the body/life they have

 - The idea that ‘everything happens the way it’s supposed to’, specifically for things like oppression, abuse, and exploitation (more about this in ‘Choose Your Beliefs’ piece – coming soon)